onflow/docs/docs/evm/about.md

 # Why EVM on Flow

-Flow is an L1 that now supports EMV-equivalency.
+Flow is an L1 that now supports EVM-equivalency.
 This means that all of Flow's protocol benefits, such as fast transactions, low costs, and mainstream scalability, are natively available without any additional code changes to solidity contracts.
 With EVM, solidity devs and builders can now easily tap into Flow's user base and unique IPs without any implementation risk.

 ## Seamless Integration for Ethereum Developers